juehang/smolassistant/README.md

 ```

 These instructions will be appended to the default system prompt used by the agent, giving you control over the assistant's behavior without modifying the codebase.

+## Reminder Functionality

+SmolAssistant supports both one-time and recurring reminders.
+You can ask the assistant to:

+- Set reminders for specific dates and times
+- Create recurring reminders (daily, weekly, or at custom intervals)
+- List all your pending reminders
+- Cancel reminders when they're no longer needed

+The assistant understands natural language requests for managing your reminders.